cs50nestm/web/skittles/README.md

 # Problem: Skittles, et al
-## Pair Programming

 ## tl;dr
-Create a web page using HTML, CSS and JavaScript from scratch to play a game or solve a problem.
+Create a web page with a partner, using pair programming techniques.
+Your web page must use HTML, CSS and JavaScript to play a game or solve a problem.

 <style type="text/css">